Briggs and Stratton Generators

 I have a B&S generator with just over 200 hours of use.
 The engine has been well maintained with scheduled part replacements.
 The engine, while running, started to spew oil and was quickly shut down.
 It has been in the repair shop since.
 Briggs and Stratton has dragged its feet in making a determination for compensation.
 I’ve been waiting for weeks.
 This company used to be a standard for American quality.
 No more and never again for me.

-Briggs and Stratton Generators Company Profile
+Briggs and Stratton Generators Company Information

 - Company Name: